How to Have a High(er) Traffic Author Website

 Optimize Your Images and Fix Broken Links

 Optimized images improve all search engine results, which means your content will be easier to find.
-Make sure your images are high quality, not-too large in size, and use keywords in the Alt Tag.
+Ensure your images are high quality, not-too large in size, and use keywords in the Alt Tag.
 I recommend image sizes that are 72 dpi and at least 1200 pixels wide.
 There is no need to use high-resolution images (300 dpi) because they take a really long time to load and will slow down your site’s load time, which is bad for search engine optimization (SEO).
 I also recommend that you include your image’s source.

 Make WordPress Plugins Work for You